ravikant62/todo-challenge/README.md

 H2 is used as embedded database
 This is a maven project built with maven 3.6.1,Java version: 1.8.0_211  .
 Project can be built using command line : mvn clean install.
-Server runs on 8080 port number
+To run the application using command line : mvn spring-boot:run Server runs on 8080 port number